DavePie/MiniShell/README.md

 - Exit Status (`$?`): Expands to the exit status of the most recently executed foreground pipeline.

 ### Signal Handling in Interactive Mode
-- Ctrl-C: Displays a new prompt on a new line without terminating the shell.
+- `Ctrl-C`: Displays a new prompt on a new line without terminating the shell.
-- Ctrl-D: Exits the shell.
+- `Ctrl-D`: Exits the shell.
-- Ctrl-\: Ignored by the shell, similar to bash behavior.
+- `Ctrl-\`: Ignored by the shell, similar to bash behavior.

 ### Built-in Commands